-Esther Napeyok, from a Tuesday evening walk, sits by the side of Moroto church looking on as the night approaches.
+Esther Napeyok, sits by the side of Moroto church looking on as the night approaches.
 From here she can hear hymns in her native language, Ngakarimojong, rehearsed by the church choir in preparation for the next service.
 A chilly dry wind whistles through the green trees surrounding the cathedral, tossing in the air some dust and dry leaves.
 She slowly turns back to look at Mount Moroto, the giant of the town who was once green and pretty but has over time gone grey.
 It is the end of another hot and dry day in Karamoja.

 “This is home.
 My parents live here; my siblings.
 This is our home,” Napeyok says, her subdued voice revealing despair over things around her, yet she remains brave and proud to belong to one of the remotest, forgotten and most deprived tribes in Uganda, the Karimojong.
 They live in the north east of the country and their population is estimated at 1.4 million people.

 By the time Napeyok was born in the 1980s, in Napak district, many of the Karimojong were infamous warriors.
 They had bows and arrows, and guns acquired in the 1970s during the anarchy of President Iddi Amin’s regime.
 They raided their neighbours in Kenya, Sudan and within Uganda especially to steal cattle.
 They waylaid vehicles and robbed merchandise and money.
 They raped and killed, creating an insurgency that would last decades.

 A Karimojong baby was destined for a familiar role in society based on one’s sex.
 Girls were for the kitchen and garden with their mothers.
 Boys had to herd goats, sheep and cows as soon as their legs could firmly carry them.
 You also had a chance to become a warrior as you grew up, if you were a boy.